Clivern/arduino_exporter/README.rst

 ===========================

 You can run this exporter on a device (PC or Raspberry PI) connected to an arduino.
 The exporter will listen to messages sent over the serial port and update the metrics exposed to prometheus.
-I used this project to visualize and trigger alerts for a lot of sensors values like sound, temperature and water level.
+I used this project to visualize and trigger alerts for a lot of sensors values like sound, temperature and water level ... etc

 To use the exporter, follow the following steps: